-It’s a frequent occurrence that technologists often find ourselves wanting to be opportunity-driven yet find themselves focusing on operationally-driven initiatives.
+It’s a frequent occurrence that technologists often find ourselves wanting to be opportunity-driven yet find ourselves focusing on operationally-driven initiatives.
 Standards and execution planning come to mind as two examples.
-Also, it’s usually not an option to simply shift focus away from the operational needs of a business.
-One of the values we bring is our ability to improve efficiency.
+And it’s usually not an option to simply shift focus away from the operational needs of a business – one of the values we bring is our ability to improve efficiency.
 So, I ask, how do you manage to do both?
 Is it in how your team is tasked?
 If it’s just you, how do you determine how your time is divided?
 How can you keep that balance between strategic and tactical?
 Have you identified opportunities to do that better?

 An even bigger question is this: what does ‘strategic transformation’ mean in a services business?
 Is it the same as in software, or product manufacturing?
 If not, how does it differ, and why?

 Please join us this summer at DTS and let’s discuss.
 I look forward to seeing you there!

 Ok, so a month later, this is it!
 Registration for the 2017 Design Technology Summit opens this week.
 For those who may have missed my last post about the upcoming event, you can check it out here.

 The application to attend DTS is now part of the overall BILT NA registration process.
 You can select ‘DTS Only’ or, if you will be attending multiple events, select one of the BILT NA options and you will be asked which additional events you would like to attend later in the process.